jessicaliu06/Finch.jl/docs/src/docs/language/optimization_tips.md

 or the computation itself might involve multiple types, one should check that the output of `@finch_kernel` code is type-stable with [`@code_warntype`](https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/#InteractiveUtils.@code_warntype).

+## Dense Arrays

+Finch is currently optimized for sparse code and does not implement traditional dense optimizations.
+We are currently adding these features, but if you need dense performance, you may want to look at [JuliaGPU](https://github.com/JuliaGPU) instead.